Dorothy Wellesley, Duchess of Wellington: Poetry

-Lesbianism

-Dorothy Wellesley became the lover of Vita Sackville-West, for whom she left her husband and children in 1922, according to a memoir published in 2009 by her granddaughter, Lady Jane Wellesley.

-After that relationship ended, for eight years she became the lover and companion of Hilda Matheson (1888–1940), a BBC producer who lived in "Rocks Farm" in the grounds of her house in the Sussex village of Withyham called "Penns-in-the-Rocks".
-A certain distance was called for due to Dorothy's (family nickname "Dotty") sometimes erratic and demanding behaviour.
-This relationship, a key stabilizer in both their lives, ended tragically with the death of Hilda during a routine thyroid operation.

 Death

 The Duchess of Wellington died at Withyham, Sussex.
 After her death, her widower proposed to her half-sister, Lady Serena James (née Lumley), widow of his former brother-in-law the Hon.
 Robert James), but she refused him.

 In popular culture

 She was one of a series of society beauties photographed as classical figures by Madame Yevonde.

 Dorothy Wellesley is portrayed by Karla Crome in the 2018 film Vita and Virginia.